 Today we also have goldfinch feasting on the sunflower seeds.

-I have 3 feeders all with different types of seeds to attract different types of birds.
+I have several different styles of bird feeders all with different types of seeds to attract different types of birds.
 This closest feeder has black oil sunflower seeds.
 The next feeder has thistle seeds.
 And the last feeder has safflower seeds.

 I also have a suet feeder.
 And that white stuff that you are seeing is some tortilla pieces that I thought they might eat.
 They aren’t.